6 Apps to Meet Travelers and Make Friends Around the World

 Before hopping on a plane, find a Facebook group targeted toward travelers with your needs and interests.

-For example, if you’re a solo female traveler, you can join Girls LOVE Travel® and meet other women who will be traveling to the same location.
+For example, if you’re a solo female traveler, join Girls LOVE Travel® and meet other women who will be traveling to the same location.

 Want to get even more specific?
 Try Facebook groups such as South America Travel with Kids or Chat food travel in TW (Taiwan).